mxgrn/pairs.one/README.md

 ## Translating game into other languages

-If you like playing this game and want to help translate it into your language, please, submit a PR with the following modifications (based on an example of French):
+If you enjoy this game and want to help translate it into your language, please, submit a PR with the following modifications (based on an example of French):

 * Create a new gettext locale with `mix gettext.merge priv/gettext --locale=fr`